 The Census Bureau's Supplemental Poverty Measure, which counts income sources such as federal tax credits and food and housing assistance, shows that federal programs increase incomes for millions of Americans, lifting them out of poverty and reducing the burdens of poverty for millions more.
-More than 9 million people were lifted out of poverty by low-income refundable tax credits in 2015 nationally; 2.5 million fewer were poor because of housing subsidies.21 Other analyses show that 28,000 Mainers were lifted out of poverty by low-income tax credits each year on average from 2011 to 2013 and 16,000 fewer were poor, each year on average from 2009 to 2011, because of housing subsidies.22
+More than 9 million people were lifted out of poverty by low-income refundable tax credits in 2015 nationally; 2.5 million fewer were poor because of housing subsidies.

-The Supplemental Nutrition Assistance Program lifted 47,000 Mainers out of poverty each year on average from 2009 to 2011, and lifted 4.6 million Americans out of poverty in 2015.
-The Women, Infants and Children (WIC) program served more than 8.6 million women, infants and children across the U.S. in 201323 and lifted 371,000 of them out of poverty last year.
-More than 21 million children nationally received free and reduced-priced lunch during the 2014-2015 school year through the National School Lunch Program, 24 lifting 1.3 million people out of poverty.
+The Supplemental Nutrition Assistance Program lifted 4.6 million Americans out of poverty in 2015.
+The Women, Infants and Children (WIC) program served more than 8.6 million women, infants and children in 2013 and lifted 371,000 of them out of poverty last year.
+More than 21 million children received free and reduced-priced lunch during the 2014-2015 school year through the National School Lunch Program, lifting 1.3 million people out of poverty.

 Child care subsidies reduce the cost of care, allowing parents to go to work or school and providing children with quality educational experiences in the critical early years.
 Single mothers were more likely to be employed, more likely to be employed full time, and more likely to have stable employment when receiving child care subsidies.
-25 Nationally, families headed by single mothers with at least one full-time, year-round worker had a poverty rate of 11.5 percent, while similar families where workers only had part-time or part-year employment were five times as likely to be poor (55.3 percent rate).
-26
+Families headed by single mothers with at least one full-time, year-round worker had a poverty rate of 11.5 percent, while similar families where workers only had part-time or part-year employment were five times as likely to be poor (55.3 percent rate).

-States that raised their minimum wage saw faster wage growth for low-wage workers in 2015 than states without an increase.27 More money in the pockets of low-income workers resulting from a higher minimum wage and more paid, predictable hours is better for workers, their families, and our economy.
+States that raised their minimum wage saw faster wage growth for low-wage workers in 2015 than states without an increase.
+More money in the pockets of low-income workers resulting from a higher minimum wage and more paid, predictable hours is better for workers, their families, and our economy.

 But many of these effective programs do not reach enough of the people they are designed to help, and others, like SNAP, could do more good if their benefits were higher.
-Across the country, only one in four qualifying renters receives rental assistance because Congress has not provided enough funding.
-28 Nationally, only one in six low-income children who ate a school lunch during the regular 2014-2015 school year were reached by federal summer nutrition programs.
-29 More than 15 percent of Maine households were "food insecure" between 2013 and 2015 - that is, they could not always afford enough food.
-30
+Only one in four qualifying renters receives rental assistance because Congress has not provided enough funding.
+Only one in six low-income children who ate a school lunch during the regular 2014-2015 school year was reached by federal summer nutrition programs.
+Nearly 16 million American households (12.7 percent), including 3 million households with children, were "food insecure" at some point during 2015 - that is, they could not always afford enough food.

-More than six out of seven children eligible to receive federal child care assistance nationally are not getting any help, 31 and 2,800 Maine children in need have lost access to child care since 2006, 32 leaving families to struggle to pay for care or forego jobs to stay home and provide care.
+More than six out of seven children eligible to receive federal child care assistance are not getting any help, and nearly 364,000 children in need have lost access to child care since 2006, leaving families to struggle to pay for care or forego jobs to stay home and provide care.
 In addition, while the 2014 reauthorization of the Child Care and Development Block Grant (the primary source of federal funding for child care subsidies for low-income working families) included many improvements that were long overdue, the bill did not include a guarantee of federal funding to implement the changes.
 This lack of funding threatens care for even more children.